DON’T FORGET TO BOOK YOUR FLIGHTS FOR THE WINTER SEASON!

 carbon offsetting

 Would you like to charter a turboprop?
-AEROAFFAIRES makes you discover the advantages and disadvantages of these specials aircraft.
+AEROAFFAIRES will show you the advantages and disadvantages of these very specific aircraft.

 What is a turboprop?

-In the United States, in 1939, several engineers broke new ground.
-They used a new mechanism to rotate the propellers: a gas turbine.
-The first turboprop engine was the Rolls-Royce Trent built in 1945.
+In 1939, a number of engineers in the United States came up with an innovation.
+They used a new mechanism to drive propeller rotation: a gas turbine.
+The 1st turboprop engine was the Rolls-Royce Trent, built in 1945.

-Today, a turboprop aircraft is easily recognizable thanks to these propellers.
-Whether they are on the wings or on the slat of the aircraft, the blades are the decisive element allowing the take-off of this aircraft.
+Today, a turboprop aircraft is easily recognized by its propellers.
+Whether on the wings or on the nose, the blades are the decisive element in the aircraft’s ability to take off.

-The fundamental difference between a private jet and a turboprop is the operation of the engine.
+In aeronautics, the fundamental difference between a private jet and a turboprop is the engine’s operating principle.

-The passage of air through the engine is the key to starting it.
-The air passe through the compressors and then the combustion chamber.
-The fuel is then injected and burned causing an increase in heat.
-This drives the turbine and the propeller.
-The faster the air enters, the faster the turbine rotates and propels the unit.
-The exhaust gases and the residual energy not recovered by the turbine blades provide additional thrust.
+The passage of air through the engine is the key to start-up.
+The air passes through the compressor (high-pressure compressor) and then the combustion chamber.
+In terms of fuel consumption, the fuel is then injected and burned, producing an increase in heat.
+This drives the turbine and propeller.
+The faster the air enters, the higher the turbine speed, propelling the aircraft forward.
+The exhaust and ejection of gases, and the residual energy not recovered by the turbine blades, provide additional thrust.

 Operation of a turbojet engine used on private jets